h0ethan04/interpreter/README.md

 ## Types:

 There are three data types that this language supports: literal integers, literal doubles, and string literals.
-Literal strings are indicated by enclosing *single* quotes `'` while integers and doubles are represented as normal.
+Literal strings are indicated by enclosing *double* quotes `"` while integers and doubles are represented as normal.

 ## Input/Output: